The original BSPGHAN constitution was first adopted in 1997 and was last updated in 2018 – a copy can be downloaded below:

 Guidelines concerning grants to BSPGHAN from industry

-1. BSPGHAN accepts support from outside sources including industry for educational, scientific and professional activities.
+- BSPGHAN accepts support from outside sources including industry for educational, scientific and professional activities.
 Such support is subject to the principles outlined in this document.

-3. BSPGHAN is responsible for deciding on its own educational, scientific and professional objectives and priorities.
+- BSPGHAN is responsible for deciding on its own educational, scientific and professional objectives and priorities.

-5. BSPGHAN is responsible for choosing any persons or organisations that may control, influence or evaluate its activities.
+- BSPGHAN is responsible for choosing any persons or organisations that may control, influence or evaluate its activities.

-6. BSPGHAN will not explicitly endorse any product or company.
+- BSPGHAN will not explicitly endorse any product or company.

-7. The BSPGHAN logo may not be used in a way that indicates or suggests BSPGHAN endorsement of a particular product, brand or company or of a company’s policies unless explicit consent is given by BSPGHAN.
+- The BSPGHAN logo may not be used in a way that indicates or suggests BSPGHAN endorsement of a particular product, brand or company or of a company’s policies unless explicit consent is given by BSPGHAN.

-8. Acceptance by BSPGHAN of a grant from industry does not imply that BSPGHAN will use its influence to support the company’s interests beyond the specific arrangement itself.
+- Acceptance by BSPGHAN of a grant from industry does not imply that BSPGHAN will use its influence to support the company’s interests beyond the specific arrangement itself.

 11.The principal parties must sign an agreement defining the relationship, its duration and the responsibilities of the respective parties.

-10.BSPGHAN prefers to obtain support for its activities from a variety of sources, and exclusive arrangements require mutual consent.
+12.BSPGHAN prefers to obtain support for its activities from a variety of sources, and exclusive arrangements require mutual consent.

 Updated June 2017, Convenor BSPGHAN